triSYCL/sycl/sycl/doc/XilinxFPGACompilation.md

 compiler and runtime for the moment, they are not the simple whims of the insane!
 Hopefully...

-## Getting started guide using Ubuntu 19.04, Vitis 2019.1 and Alveo U200
+## Getting started guide using Ubuntu 20.04, Vitis 2020.1 and Alveo U200

 Look at [getting started with an Alveo U200](GettingStartedAlveo.md).

 ## Software requirements

+FIXME
 Installing Xilinx FPGA compatible software stack:
   1. OpenCL headers: On Ubuntu/Debian this can be done by installing the opencl-c-headers package, e.g. `apt install opencl-c-headers`.